netxms/netxms-doc/admin/database-monitoring.rst

 .. versionadded:: 2.0-M3

 |product_name| subagent for MongoDB monitoring.
 Monitors one or more instances of MongoDB databases and
-reports various database-related parameters.
+reports various database-related metrics.

-All parameters available from MongoDB subagent gathered or calculated once per minute thus it's recommended to set DCI poll interval for these items to 60 seconds or more.
+All metrics available from MongoDB subagent gathered or calculated once per minute thus it's recommended to set DCI poll interval for these items to 60 seconds or more.
 It is supposed that only databases with same version are monitored by one agent.